![]() U.S. 70 < 64 | Home | 70-A | 70 Bus | 70 Byp | 70-1 > Photo: US 70's end in Atlantic back when it was still posted (Adam Prince) |

 US 70 using new super-2 routing Greensboro to Efland 1958 Official

-In Sept 2021 (NCDOT), US 70 was rerouted from High Point to Greensboro by following NC 68 around western High Point, then replacing SR 1541/2254 Wendover Ave northeast to Greensboro and following US 220 back to where US 70 leaves US 29 in Greensboro.
+In July 1993 (NCDOT), US 70 was placed on its bypass of Haw River, leaving behind SR 1802/NC 49 Main St. In Sept 2021 (NCDOT), US 70 was rerouted from High Point to Greensboro by following NC 68 around western High Point, then replacing SR 1541/2254 Wendover Ave northeast to Greensboro and following US 220 back to where US 70 leaves US 29 in Greensboro.
 The previous High Point-Greensboro routing remains US 29.
 Posting changes did not occur until 2024.

 Durham, Wake, Johnston Counties: